Qu: What are the main differences between the old and new Torch 360?

 The higher the percentile score the higher you are in relation to all leaders on the Torch platform.

 Qu: My client received a score of 3 ("same as others") overall for the domain of "Empathy" but the percentile score was only 10%.
 What does this mean?

 In some cases, clients will score "Same as others" but still receive a low percentile score for that domain.
 This indicates that most others who have taken the new Torch 360 scored higher for this domain.

 If a client has a low percentile in any domain, get curious with them on what they can learn or how they can grow.
 You can remind them that these responses are just "perspectives" - and, especially where a smaller number of raters was chosen, this is based on a small sample only.

 Qu: How do I interpret the radar charts?
 What is the difference between them?

-1st Chart: Score Comparison by Domain
+Radar Chart One: Score Comparison by Domain

 This chart shows a comparison between your client's self-assessment scores (pink line) and how colleagues rated them (black line).
 It gives a quick visual snapshot of the gaps and/or alignment between your client's perceptions of themselves and the perceptions of their peers.